How hoteliers can win the upsell gamble with perfect timing

 Should the upsell be introduced during or after booking?

-Through 80 DAYS Benchmark, we know that the average conversion rate of a 4/5 star hotel website tends to be in the range of 0.4 – 2.0%, dependent on a variety of factors.
+get link Through 80 DAYS Benchmark, we know that the average conversion rate of a 4/5 star hotel website tends to be in the range of 0.4 – 2.0%, dependent on a variety of factors.
 We also know that a hotel booking engine typically converts at around 4%.
 Armed with this knowledge, you might suggest that hoteliers should simply upsell during the booking process – while their potential guest is a captive audience?

 Not so, according to recent research by Enxhi Garori (Data analyst of Oaky).
 She observed that conducting the upsell after the booking results in a higher overall conversion rate by 8.23%.
 Why?
 They believe it could be because upsell emails sent prior to the guest’s stay can often contain more interesting and tempting services or offers that, in general, are not offered on the hotel’s booking engine itself.